qooxdoo/qooxdoo/documentation/manual/source/pages/development/develop_how_to.rst

 depending on your preferences between convenience and speed.

 Once you are satisfied with your application, you will create a *build* version of it.
-This version will be compressed and optimized, and will be all geard towards deployment and runtime efficiency.
+This version will be compressed and optimized, and will be all geared towards deployment and runtime efficiency.
 But it will be much less amenable to development.